Fully graphic degree sequences and P-stable degree sequences: Introduction

 In Section \ref{sec:stable}, besides proving that the largest graphic very simple region is P-stable, we also construct new P-stable simple regions.
 To do so we should improve a method which was developed in \cite{JMS92} to prove (P1).
-In \cite{JMS92} to obtain (P1) the authors actually prove that $\pp{{D}}\le n^{10}$ for each ${{D}}\in \dd{n}{c_1}{c_2}$ provided ${\varphi}_{\ds \! {J\!M\!S}}(n,c_1,c_2)$ holds.
+In \cite{JMS92} to obtain (P1) Jerrum, McKay and Sinclair actually proved that $\pp{{D}}\le n^{10}$ for each ${{D}}\in \dd{n}{c_1}{c_2}$ provided ${\varphi}_{\ds \! {J\!M\!S}}(n,c_1,c_2)$ holds.
 Using a finer analysis we can estimate $\pp{{D}}$ for a single degree sequence under milder assumptions.
 Namely, we will prove the following statement (Theorem \ref{tm:jms-plusss}):

 \begin{theorem*} If a graphic degree sequence ${D}=(d_1, d_2, \dots, d_n)$ satisfies

 then $\pp{{D}}\le 3\cdot n^{9}$. \end{theorem*}